FitzwilliamMuseum/ahrc-linking-islands/_events/2020-03-05-st-johns-college.md

 The case of Museum in a Box and 3D work.
 4. What insights can be gleaned from big institutional initiatives?
-The case of the Getty Museum (e.g. the new digital CVA volume, the Antiquities Provenance Project and the Ancient Worlds Now initiative) TBC
+The case of the Getty Museum (e.g. the new digital CVA volume, the Antiquities Provenance Project and the Ancient Worlds Now initiative)
-5. What resources are needed?
-The case of the The Cyprus Gazetteer TBC

 ### To book a place